ttteety/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first Github repository.
 Let's get startedf with GitHub

-README.me file was just edited
+README.me file was just edited manually.
+One more edit from GitHub.